 Students entering the Doctor of Nursing Practice program should have advanced education in a specialty.
 Candidates who are eligible for clinical certification as Advanced Practice nurses should have valid state licensure and state certification.
-Graduates from other advanced specialty areas (such as public health or health administration) need not have APN certification.
+Additionally, they must be able to maintain their certification as an ongoing process with regard to clinical hours, continuing education units, etc. Graduates from other advanced specialty areas (such as public health or health administration) need not have APN certification.
 However, these individuals must be prepared to sit for a national certification if an advanced practice or master's level certification is not co-existent with their original master's degree.
-These students may be required to submit a rationale for the certification to be obtained if it is not an advanced level certification.
+All DNP students must have a valid national certification at the time of graduation in order to have their degree conferred.